Key recommendations

 Environment

-The vast majority of people are satisfied with their local area as a place to live.
-Most people live within walking distance of a general/grocery shop, public transport links, parks, pubs, GP surgery/health centre, or a place of worship, providing opportunities to socialise, exercise and enjoy their lives.
+Coventry residents have good access to services which are generally considered an asset that is enjoyed; however, residents’ satisfaction with their area is lower than the national average.
+Most people live within a 20-minute walk of a general or grocery shop, public transport links, parks, pubs, GP surgery, health centre and a place of worship, providing opportunities to socialise, exercise and enjoy their lives.
 However, this masks pockets of dissatisfaction which could be further explored through a more detailed understanding of local needs.
-The place-based JSNA profiles will explore these in more detail, for instance, addressing issues around access and affordability of housing; and local air quality.

 Health and wellbeing

-Communities are best placed to address health challenges.
-This is because they have networks, understanding and legitimacy.
-However, their resources are limited and capacity is stretched.
-The public sector must, therefore, change how it works with communities, by shifting to an ‘enabling’ leadership style; pooling engagement resources and building capacity.
+Community groups are best placed to address health challenges, because they are trusted and have the networks understanding and legitimacy to do so.
+However, their resources are limited, and capacity is stretched.
+The public sector must, therefore, change how it works with communities, by shifting to an ‘enabling’ leadership style; pooling engagement resources and building capacity, in line with the city’s One Coventry approach.

 Recommendations